Managing Director of the DKK

 Since 2012 Marie-Luise Beck is managing director of the science federation Deutsches Klima-Konsortium.
 Projects like the online course on climate change in English and German as well as the K3 Conference on climate communication were created under her leadership.
 Previously, she was responsible for science-policy dialogues in the context of a project at the Freie Universität Berlin on safety and security called „Forschungsforum Öffentliche Sicherheit”.
 From 2000 to 2009 she acted as research assistant and office manager for various Members of Parliament at the Deutsche Bundestag.
 There, she managed the launch of the parliamentary initiative “Zukunftsforum Öffentliche Sicherheit”, where she is member of the board today.
 She graduated with Staatsexamen (equivalent to MA) from Biology, German Literature and Pedagogics at the Philipps University, Marburg.

-Antonia Scholz is the Management Assistant since 2015.
+Antonia Scholz is the Management Assistant.
 In addition to all organisational and administrative areas, she is also responsible for the event management.
 Previously, she worked as an assistant to various research area directors at the Museum für Naturkunde Berlin, Leibniz Institute for Evolution and Biodiversity Science, and completed her studies in "European Management".

 Media and Public Relations